julzaza/wildwitchherbs/_posts/2026-01-20-balkan-oak-tree-cult.md

 This is why sacred trees were left standing even when forests were cleared.
 They anchored memory.

+In folk logic, trees were not mute objects but listening presences — a worldview echoed in **[Nemušti Jezik, the Silent Tongue of Animals and Nature](/silent-language-animals-nemusti-jezik/)**, where land and living beings speak to those who know how to listen.

 ---

 ## ## Why the Oak Cult Survived Here